kindone/cppproptest2/docs/Combinators.md

 ### Aggregation or Accumulation of Values

 You may want to generate values that are related to previously generated values.
+Such example is generating a sequence of chess moves where knowing previous moves are crucial for generating new valid move.
 This can be achieved with `aggregate` or `accumulate`.
 Both of the combinators take base generator in the form of `Generator<T>` as the first argument and a factory that takes a value of type `T` and returns `Generator<T>`, as the second argument.

 While `accumulate` generates a single value, `aggregate` generates a vector of values at each generation.